tc39/notes/es9/2018-03/mar-22.md

 I don't know what to say about that, maybe null undefined and false is fine.
 Another way of saying that is this project is really about reforming falsey in javascript

-GI: Is there strong consusensus that nullish colleasing should include ??? falsy values.
+GI: Is there strong consensus that nullish colleasing should include ??? falsy values.

 JHD: So YK just to make sure are you suggesting it should be including undefined null and false.
 The use case I have is being able to default things on an options object